-- Use indirect vented goggles if using a half face respirator; the purpose of the indirect venting is to limit or prevent the passage of liquid splash and dust into the goggle.
+- Indirect vented goggles: Use indirect vented goggles if using a half-face respirator.
+The purpose of the indirect venting is to limit or prevent the passage of liquid splash and dust into the goggle.
 Shop now

-First responders who are performing any task that would potentially aerosolize fentanyl, such as sweeping or “burping” bags to remove air, should wear dermal protection that covers their arms and legs:
+First responders who are performing any task that would potentially involved liquid-spray fentanyl, such as sweeping or “burping” bags to remove air, should wear dermal protection that covers their arms and legs:

-- Coveralls or chemical-resistant and disposable protective sleeves that are impermeable, coated, and film-based.
+- Chemical-resistant coveralls: Look for coveralls that are impermeable, coated, and film-based.
 Shop now

-- Since Fentanyl be dissolved and/or the powder could move through seams, it may be prudent to use a garment with sealed seams.
+Since fentanyl can be dissolved and/or the powder can move through seams, it may be prudent to use a garment with sealed seams.

 Hand protection is absolutely essential for first responders who may be handling fentanyl.
 Here are some best practices.

 - Replace gloves after 30 – 60 minutes of use.
-If gloves are torn or punctured, replace immediately!
+If gloves are torn or punctured, replace them immediately.

-It’s important to recognize that the exposure level you initially selected can change and you have to adjust your PPE accordingly.
-You may also need higher levels of PPE may also be necessary to protect responders from exposure to other chemicals that could also be present in addition to fentanyl.
+It’s important to understand that the exposure level can change and you have to adjust your PPE accordingly.
+You may also need higher levels of PPE to protect first responders from exposure to other chemicals present in addition to fentanyl.